metalcarratt/ministry/ls/Exodus/verse-by-verse/chapter01.md

 > **21** And because the midwives feared God, He established households for them.
 >
 > **22**And Pharaoh commanded all his people, saying, Every son who is born you shall cast into the River, but every daughter you shall let live.

+## 2:1-10 Preparing the saviour

+Several females used by God:
+- Moses' mother
+- Moses' sister
+- The female serant of Pharoah's daughter
+- Pharoah's daughter

+> **1** And a man of the house of Levi went and took a daughter of Levi as wife.
+>
+> **2** And the woman **conceived and bore a son**; and when she saw that he was a fine child, **she hid him** three months.
+>
+> **3** And when she could no longer hide him, she took for him a papyrus basket and plastered it with tar and pitch; and **she put the child in it and placed it** among the reeds on the bank of the River.

+Moses' mother:
+- gave birth to him
+- hid him
+- put him in an ark
+- later on nursed him (v9)

+> **4** And his sister stood at a distance to **find out what would happen to him**.

+Moses' sister:
+- watched over him
+- established the connection between Pharoah's daughter and Moses' mother (v7)

+> **5** And the daughter of Pharaoh came down to bathe at the River while her maidens walked alongside the River.
+And she saw the basket in the midst of the reeds and sent her female servant, and **she brought it** to her.

+The female slave of Pharoah's daughter:
+- served by fetching the ark

+> **6** And she opened it and saw the child, and there was the boy, crying.
+And she had compassion on him and said, This is one of the Hebrews’ children.
+>
+> **7** Then his sister said to Pharaoh’s daughter, **Shall I go and call a nurse** from the Hebrew women for you that she may nurse the child for you?
+>
+> **8** And Pharaoh’s daughter said to her, Go.
+And the girl went and called the child’s mother.
+>
+> **9** And Pharaoh’s daughter said to her, **Take this child away and nurse him for me**, and I will give you your wages.
+So the woman took the child and **nursed him**.
+>
+> **10** And the child grew, and she brought him to Pharaoh’s daughter, and **he became her son**.
+And she called his name Moses and said, Because I drew him out of the water.

+Pharoah's daughter:
+- rescued Moses
+- charged Moses' mother to nurse him
+- raised him up with the best Egyptian education (Acts 7:22)

+## 2:11-15 Rejected by the male life

+> **11** And **in those days**, when Moses had grown up, he went out to his brothers and looked on their burdens; and he saw an Egyptian beating a Hebrew, one of his brothers.

+At this time Moses was 40 (Acts 7:23), the number of trials, tests and sufferings

+> **12** And he looked this way and that, and when he saw that there was no one there, **he struck the Egyptian down** and hid him in the sand.

+Moses regarded himself fully educated and qualified and acted in a bold, strong manner.
+But it was altogether natural and God could not use it.

+> **13** And he went out the next day, and there were two Hebrew men struggling together; and he said to the one who was in the wrong, Why are you beating your companion?
+>
+> **14** And he said, **Who appointed you** a ruler and a judge over us?
+Are you thinking to kill me as you killed the Egyptian?
+And Moses became frightened and said, Surely the matter is known.

+- Moses was raised up by the female life but rejected by the male life.
+- Moses supposed his brothers would understand God was giving salvation to them through his hand.
+This was his natural confidence.
+- We need the raising up but we also need the rejecting so that we can see where we are and so that our character and disposition can be processed.
+- The Lord was also crucified by the male life but appreciated by the female life

+> **15** Now when Pharaoh heard of this matter, he sought to kill Moses.
+But Moses fled from Pharaoh to dwell in the land of Midian, and he sat down by a well.

+By doing this Moses renounced his royal position (Heb.
+11:24), choosing rather to be ill-treated with the people of God (Heb.
+11:25-26)

+## ..

+> **16** Now the priest of Midian had **seven daughters**, and they came and drew water and filled the troughs to water their father’s flock.
+>
+> **17** And the shepherds came and drove them away, but **Moses rose up and helped them** and watered their flock.

+Moses was rejected and helped the weak and suffering females who were mistreated by the shepherds.

+> **18** And when they came to Reuel their father, he said, Why have you come back so quickly today?
+>
+> **19** And they said, An Egyptian **delivered us** out of the hand of the shepherds, and he **even drew water for us as well and watered the flock**.

+They received Moses and spoke well of him to their father.
+This is the life that not only raises up something for God's purpose, but receives what has been raised up.

+> **20** And he said to his daughters, And where is he?
+Why did you leave the man? **Invite him** to eat a meal.

+This is an example of a mature, experienced male life that accepted Moses and perfected him.

+> **21** And Moses agreed to stay with the man, and he gave Moses **Zipporah his daughter**.
+>
+> **22** And she **bore a son**, and he called his name Gershom, for he said, I have been a sojourner in a **foreign land**.

+Like the Lord, Moses gained a wife in a gentile land, who bore him a son.

+> **23** And in the course of those **many days** the king of Egypt died,

+Moses stayed in Midian 40 years (Acts 7:30) which was another period of perfecting.

+> and the children of Israel groaned because of the bondage.
+And they cried out, and their cry went up to God because of their **bondage**.
+>
+> **24** And **God heard their groaning**, and God remembered His covenant with Abraham, with Isaac, and with Jacob.
+>
+> **25** And God looked upon the children of Israel, and God took notice of them.

+All that transpired was for the preparation of a saviour.